aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/spinbuttonactivexcontrol/_index.md

 ```

 Gets whether the SpinButton or ScrollBar is oriented vertically or horizontally.
-[ControlScrollOrientation](../../com.aspose.cells/controlscrollorientation).
+See [ControlScrollOrientation](../../com.aspose.cells/controlscrollorientation).

 **Example**